NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/adamantine-weapon-high-grade.md

 trait07:
 trait08:
 image: zz-Attachments/assets/imageplaceholder.png
-level: 8
+level: 17
 group:
-bulk: "L"
+bulk:
-value: "5000"
+value: "13500"
-subvalue: "gp"
+subvalue: "gp (+1350 gp per Bulk)"
 invest:
 usage: ""
 license: "ORC"
 identify: ""
-description: "Mined from rocks that fell from the heavens, adamantine is one of the hardest metals known.
-It has a shiny, black appearance, and it is prized for its amazing resiliency and ability to hold an incredibly sharp edge."
+description: "Adamantine weapons have a shiny black appearance and cut through lesser items with ease.
+They treat any object they hit as if it had half as much Hardness as usual, unless the object's Hardness is greater than that of the adamantine weapon."
 activate: ""
-craft:
+craft: "At least 6750 gp of adamantine + 675 gp per Bulk"
 destruction:

 #========================================================#